U Thant funeral crisis: Negotiations

 On 6 December, a meeting was held with U Thant's family, a group of student activists from the RASU, and government officials.
 Accounts of this negotiation differ.
 Mya Maung writes:

-In contrast, Tyn Myint-U states that he had persuaded the student leaders that a state funeral was no necessary as U Thant had already retired from the UN, and that the students had agreed because Tyn was a family member.
+In contrast, Tyn Myint-U states that he had persuaded the student leaders that a state funeral was not necessary as U Thant had already retired from the UN, and that the students had agreed because Tyn was a family member.

 Second coffin snatch

 The students at the meeting with the family and the government were from what Tyn dubs the "Convocation Hall Group", composed of RASU students.
-There was, however, another "rival" group of students from the RIT, the "Mandalay Hostel Group", which were against returning the body to the family.
+There was, however, another "rival" group of students from the RIT, the "Mandalay Hostel Group", which was against returning the body to the family.
 These RIT students had begun construction of a mausoleum at the site of the old Students Union building, which had great political and historical significance for the student activists.

 On 8 December, the coffin was brought to this mausoleum "as a gesture toward the students who had wished him interred there".
-Draped by the UN flag, it was placed on a dais and surrounded by golden umbrellas, a multicoloured Buddhist flag, the flag of the banned Students Union, and a UN flag.
+Draped in the UN flag, it was placed on a dais and surrounded by golden umbrellas, a multicoloured Buddhist flag, the flag of the banned Students Union, and a UN flag.
 Unexpectedly for the family, however:

 The family fled in fear of a riot.
 The students entombed the body in the mausoleum they had built, and locked and barricaded the entrances to the campus.
 Students and monks guarded the entrances and prevented anyone with weapons or cameras from entering.
 For the next five days, students made passionate speeches at the steps of the Convocation Hall.
 They denounced Ne Win and the way he treated U Thant's remains, and spoke about democracy, peace, and freedom.
 The site had become a veritable "revolutionary center".
 As Seekins describes:

 The mood on the ground was a mix of solidarity and exhilaration as the tone of the speeches became increasingly defiant of the government.
 As state intervention loomed, however, students armed with sticks formed "suicide squads" to guard the campus entrances, and "moving speeches were made on the theme of liberty or death which left the people gathered on the campus in tears".
 On the night of 10 December, as many as 2,000 people guarded the mausoleum.

 That night, the state-owned Burma Broadcasting Service denounced the students for reneging on their agreement and declared that the students had gone against the wishes of U Thant's family.
 Furthermore, it charged that the students had illegally used the government's construction materials and occupied the university site (on which to build their mausoleum) without authorisation.
 There was a two-day lull during which state-owned newspapers and radio kept up a constant barrage of denunciations against the students.